rmabirami98-git/auto-loan-data-analysis/python-notebooks/README.md

-# auto-loan-data-analysis
+# Python Notebooks

-This repository contains a collection of Jupyter notebooks for **data preprocessing, analysis, quality checking, segmentation, and predictive modeling for Auto Loan Data**.
+This folder contains a collection of Jupyter notebooks for **data preprocessing, analysis, quality checking, segmentation, and predictive modeling for Auto Loan Data**.
 It is designed as a modular pipeline where each notebook addresses a specific step in the data science workflow.

 ---

-## 📁 Project Structure
+## 📁 Folder Structure

 - **`DataPreprocessor.ipynb`**
   Handles data cleaning, feature transformations, missing value imputation, and encoding.